-- m.
-Longshoremen may not stand next to or lean on the legs of the crane in the area that a 45 foot container could swing and hit the crane legs. - n.
-Do not suspend a container or empty spreader bar over the inshore walkway of the vessel while waiting to come in-shore as personnel walk in these areas.
-Also, do not lift a container over the gangway when personnel are on the gangway. - o.
-If working a hatch next to the house of a vessel, if smoke is coming into the cab, contact the foreman to have the vessel stop or at least reduce the production of smoke. - p.
-The OSHA rule governing the lifting of bundled flat racks has been modified to allow lifting bundled flat racks that are locked together using the manufacturer's guidelines.
-Generally, this means that no more than four flat racks may be lifted per bundle as long as they are connected via the locking mechanisms built into the flat racks specifically for that purpose. - 8.
-Production Tips (Optional) - a.
-When loading 20s that will be stacked > 4-high, load the forward end of the hatch 2-high all the way across, then gantry 20 feet and load the aft end of the hatch 2-high all the way across, then switch back to the forward end, etc. unless otherwise directed by the AOM/Foreman. - b.
-If the vessel is listing while loading 20s below deck, Trim the bar so it goes into the cell guide evenly, then remove the trim upon exiting the cell guide, unless otherwise directed by the AOM/Foreman. - c.
-When discharging 20s from below deck with the bow of the vessel riding higher out of the water than the stern, discharge forward end containers first...unless directed otherwise by the AOM/Foreman. - 9.
-Hatch Cover Operations - a.
+8. Hatch Cover Operations

+- a.
 The Slinger and General Longshoreman must be present in the back reach before the Crane Operator hoists a hatch cover from the vessel or the dock.
 The Slinger must inform the Crane Operator, "Operator, back-reach is Clear" to communicate that the back-reach has been inspected and found to be clear of pedestrians, vehicles, or any other obstructions.
-Once this call has been made, Slingers and General Longshoremen may not swap out. - b.
+Once this call has been made, the lift may begin and therefore the Slinger and General Longshoremen may not swap out with others on the bus. - b.
 The "Slow Down" trigger will be engaged when removing or replacing hatch covers, until clear of obstacles on the vessel or the berth. - c.
 When crane operators swap out, it is important to check that the vessel has not shifted because the hatch covers may no longer be aligned with the hatch.
-This may cause the hatch cover to strike the vessel or containers on board. - 10.
-Over-High Bar/Speed Bar - a.
+This may cause the hatch cover to strike the vessel or containers on board.

+9. Over-High Bar/Speed Bar

+- a.
 When in doubt regarding the height of a load, use the Over-High bar. - b.
-The manual Over-High bar may be used above or below deck without restrictions. - II.
-Lifting Personnel Aloft - a.
+The manual Over-High bar may be used above or below deck without restrictions.

+10. Lifting Personnel Aloft

+- a.
 Ensure one employee has a radio and establish communications prior to movement. - b.
 Place the spreader bar on the ground to enable employees to mount safely. - c.
-Do not move the bar until personnel are inside the cage and the chains are secured. - d.
-Crane Operators shall apply the Hoist "Slow Down" trigger prior to picking up or landing the bar.
-Use caution to ensure slow and smooth movements.
+Do not move the bar until personnel are inside the cage and the chains are secured.